pachterlab/gget/docs/src/en/mutate.md

 Takes in nucleotide sequences and mutations (in [standard mutation annotation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1867422/) and returns mutated versions of the input sequences according to the provided mutations.
 Return format: Saves mutated sequences in FASTA format (or returns a list containing the mutated sequences if `out=None`).

-This module was co-written by [Joseph Rich](https://github.com/josephrich98).
+This module was written by [Joseph Rich](https://github.com/josephrich98).

 **Positional argument**
 `sequences`
 Path to the FASTA file containing the sequences to be mutated, e.g., 'path/to/seqs.fa'.
 Sequence identifiers following the '>' character must correspond to the identifiers in the seq_ID column of `mutations`.
-NOTE: Only the string following the '>' until the first space or dot will be used as a sequence identifier. - Version numbers of Ensembl IDs will be ignored.

 Example format of the FASTA file:
 ```